The Young Women's Studies Club at Hoover High School: Community Partner with the Department of Women's Studies at SDSU

 SDSU's Department of Women's Studies has continued its mentoring relationship with the Young Women's Studies Club at Hoover High School for many years.
 Women’s Studies provides a graduate student assistant who organizes all events and activities alongside the elected Hoover student officers.
 Teachers from the Hoover campus who give their own time to these activities also advise the Club.

 Student mentors from SDSU join the Hoover students in their meetings.
 Prof. Susan Cayleff selects students enrolled in her General Education “Women in American History” course to participate in a Community Service Learning component with the Hoover YWSC.
-The college students are chosen for their interest in teaching this age group, previous related experiences, and the quality of their written applications.
-Like the Club members they mentor, the SDSU students are racially and ethnically diverse, and predominantly female.
-Since they attend all the Thursday meetings, a solid relationship can develop over the course of the year.

 Events for each year are drawn from various sources.
 Some respond to current world happenings or interests of the Hoover students; several come from successful past events.